totalnoMartina/cube-discovery/README.md

 ### Heroku

-Explain step by step, creating a heroku account, create an new app, select region, go to 'deploy' tab, sleect github as deployment method, locate your repository on Github, select 'connect reposit' , enable automatic deployments, thwn go settings tab, and packages here below:
-When deploying on Heroku, two buildpacks are installed from the _Settings_ tab.
+This project was deployed using Code Institute's Python mock terminal for Heroku

+The steps are as follows:
+- If not having a 'Heroku' account, create one by clicking on 'Sign up' and follow instructions until you confirm with your email that the account is created
+- Create a new app, by clicking 'New' in the top right part of the welcome page
+- Choose app name and select the region
+- Go to 'Deploy' tab and select GitHub as deployment method
+- Locate your repository on Github, then select 'connect repository'
+- Enable automatic deployments, then go to the _Settings__ tab, and add two buildpacks in this exact order;

 1. `heroku/python`
 2. `heroku/nodejs`

-A _Config Var_ was added and named `PORT`, and set to `8000` before clicking deploy branch. go back to deploy tab, click deploy branch, it will take coulpe minutes to install requirements, once it is finished, you can view live deployed site and list the link to your site. screenshots of the steps maybe - optional
+A _Config Var_ was also added and named `PORT`, and set to `8000` before clicking the deploy branch.

 ## Credits